Tibial shaft fractures are often the result of the high-energy injury. Sometimes they can also be insidious in onset, such as stress fractures.

 - can damage patellofemoral joint

-- contraindicated in children with open physis (use flexible nail, plate, or external fixation instead)
+- contraindicated in children with open physis (use a flexible nail, plate, or external fixation instead)

 Percutaneous Locking Plate